Confused about Essential Oils? Here are essential oil facts so you can better understand what they are, how to use them, and more.

 But now I have put more here and hope to continue sharing with you.

-I hope this is all as helpful to you as it has been to me.
+I hope these essential oil facts are all as helpful to you as it has been to me.
 Here goes…..

 Please note there are affiliate links in this post.
 If you click on them and make a purchase, I might make a commission.
 Your support is greatly appreciated and helps keep this free resource up and running.